kubewarden/docs/docs/tutorials/writing-policies/rego/open-policy-agent/04-distribute.md

   <link rel="canonical" href="https://docs.kubewarden.io/tutorials/writing-policies/rego/open-policy-agent/distribute"/>
 </head>

-We have written, built and run our Rego policy.
+You have written, built and run your Rego policy.
 Now it's time to distribute the policy.

-Policies have to be annotated in order for them to be executed in the `policy-server`, the component that executes the policies when running in a Kubernetes cluster.
+Policies have to be annotated, so they can run in the `policy-server`.
+The `policy-server` is the part that executes the policies, when running in a Kubernetes cluster.

 ## Annotating the policy

-Annotating a policy is a process that enriches the policy metadata with relevant information like authorship, license, source code location and other important metadata such as rules, that describes what kind of resources this policy can understand and evaluate.
+Annotating a policy is a process that enriches the policy metadata with relevant information.
+Information like authorship, license, source code location, rules, that describe what kind of resources this policy understands and evaluates.

-In order to annotate our policy let's write a simple `metadata.yaml`
+To annotate your policy you need to write a `metadata.yaml` file:
-file:

 ```yaml
 rules: